Skip to content

 As already mentioned Geospatial tools for Dart provides two stable Dart packages:

-• 🌐 geobase : Geospatial data structures (coordinates, geometries, features, metadata), spherical geodesy, projections and tiling schemes.
+• 🌐 geobase : Geospatial data structures (coordinates, geometries, features, metadata), ellipsoidal and spherical geodesy, projections and tiling schemes.
 Vector data format support for GeoJSON, WKT and WKB.

 • 🌎 geodata : Geospatial feature service Web APIs with support for GeoJSON and OGC API Features clients.